tiprankstipranks

 Pandemics may have a negative impact on the Company's business operations, revenues, results of operations, liquidity and cash flows.

-Pandemics have disrupted national, state and local economies.
-To the extent pandemics adversely impact the Company's businesses, operations, revenues, liquidity or cash flows, they could also have a heightened effect on other risks described in this section.
-The degree to which pandemics impact the Company depends on, among other things, federal and state mandates, actions taken by governmental authorities, availability, timing and effectiveness of vaccines being administered, and the pace and extent to which the economy recovers and operates under normal market conditions.
+Pandemics have disrupted national, state and local economies in the past and may again in the future.
+To the extent pandemics adversely impact the Company's businesses, operations, revenues, liquidity or cash flows, they could also have a heightened effect of other risks.
+The degree to which pandemics impact the Company depends on, among other things, federal, state and local mandates, actions taken by governmental authorities, availability, timing and effectiveness of vaccines being administered, and the pace and extent to which the economy recovers and operates under normal market conditions.

 Ability to Sell